 Print and Display

 Once you finally have your flexible homeschool schedule worked out, print it out, and display it where the whole family can see it.
 Review your schedule every morning during breakfast to set expectations for the day.
-At breakfast is also a great time for the kids to decide what activities and snacks they choose that day.
+Breakfast is also an excellent time for the kids to decide what activities and snacks they choose that day.